 - Students can receive funding from a wide variety of outside sources.
 You can learn more about outside scholarships by visiting the Outside Resources section of our website.
 Students who secure outside awards and scholarships are required to report them to our office so that we can add them to the financial aid package; however, these awards are used to reduce borrowing and do not ordinarily reduce any HLS Grant eligibility.

 What is the “base loan package” in my award and how does it relate to grant assistance?

 The base loan package is the amount of required borrowing that accompanies any offer of HLS Grant assistance.
 In order to be eligible for need-based grant assistance, a student must have financial need greater than the base loan amount.
 For more information about how this works, please refer to the section of our web site that deals with our financial aid packaging procedures.

-What is the “optional supplemental loan” in my award and how do I receive it?
+What are the “Maximum Borrowing Eligibility” or "Maximum Additional Borrowing" funds in my award and how do I receive it?

-You can, at your option, apply for a supplemental loan to bridge the gap between your federal and/or institutional aid and the total cost of attendance.
-For entering students, we have listed an optional loan in the provisional award package to demonstrate this point.
-Many students use their own resources, such as savings from summer income and assets, to reduce the amount of supplemental borrowing required.
-Some students also receive help from their parents, apply for outside scholarships, or work during the academic year to reduce their supplemental borrowing.
+You can, at your option, use either Federal or private education loans to bridge the gap between your other aid and the total cost of attendance.
+Many students use their own resources, such as savings from summer income and assets, to reduce the amount of additional borrowing required.
+Some students also receive help from their parents, apply for outside scholarships, or work during the academic year to reduce their borrowing.

 Do I need to do anything to accept my award?